 Halogen-free and MEK-free ink

-Linx offers a range of halogen-free and MEK-free inks which still provide the great quality of other inks.
+Linx offers a range of halogen-free and MEK-free inks.
+They are designed to be environmentally friendly and less harmful when accidently burnt.
 All of our halogen-free and MEK-free inks are compatible with our Continuous Ink Jet printers (CIJ).

 Our range of halogen-free and MEK-free inks are formulated to:

 - Print high quality codes